 This post may contain affiliate links and we will earn a commission if you purchase through those links.
 Thank you for supporting us!

-Love carrot cake and banana bread?
-Then, you’re going to love these banana carrot muffins!
-They’re fluffy, packed with flavor, and have the perfect balance of sweet banana and warm spiced carrot goodness.
-These healthy carrot banana muffins are made with simple pantry staples, come together in no time, and make a delicious breakfast or snack.
-Whether you enjoy them fresh out of the oven or grab one on the go, these muffins are a must-try!
+These healthy banana carrot muffins are fluffy, packed with flavor, and easy to make!
+They have the perfect balance of sweet banana and warm spiced carrot goodness.
+They taste like a combination between our healthy carrot cake and healthy banana bread!
+Made with simple pantry staples, these muffins come together quickly and make a delicious breakfast or snack.

-• Texture: The texture of these banana carrot muffins is perfectly light and fluffy.
+• Texture: The texture of these muffins is perfectly light and fluffy.

 • Easy: They are made with simple ingredients and are easy to mix together.